EricGebhart/Simple_Process_REPL/README.md

 Symbols can be defined to represent paths.
 Those symbols can then be used in other commands, when accessed they will resolve to their value.
-Here is a sample session which creates some yaml, then a path to that yaml, showing the the *show* command works with the new symbol.
+Here is a sample session which creates some yaml, then a path to that yaml, showing how the *show* command works with the new symbol.

 Then it gets interesting. mybar is define as `show foo`.
 Now,